Istanbul International Community School: Campuses

-The school is located on two campuses:

 Hisar Campus

-The smaller Hisar Campus is part of the school's original grounds and is closer to the city center.
+The school features two campuses, including the smaller Hisar Campus, which is part of the school's original grounds and is situated closer to the city center.
 The 2048 m2 wooded campus overlooks the Rumelian Castle (Turkish: Rumeli Hisarı) in the city's Sarıyer district and serves students from preschool to grade 3.
 Facilities include a library, PE and music room, rubberized basketball court, football pitch, climbing wall, and two playgrounds.

 Marmara Campus

 The school's primary, purpose-built campus is located 25 miles (40 km) west of the city center in Karaağaç, Büyükçekmece.
 The 16 hectare (40 acre) campus which opened in 1999 caters to approximately 75% of the student body and is home to 30+ classrooms and a separate Early Years building.
-An "automated library/media center, music rooms with practice studios, a purpose-built art atelier, a theater and outside amphitheater...2 gymnasiums, outside basketball/tennis courts, and a regulation-sized sports pitch" are available for use.
+An automated library & media center, music rooms with practice studios, a purpose-built art atelier, a theater and outdoor amphitheater, 2 gymnasiums, outdoor basketball & tennis courts, and a regulation-sized sports pitch are available for use.